 Many buyers of the Uni-light Harley LED headlights prefer the redundant lamp design and the high power of these lamps over the typical four-LED projector design.
 They do look cool and perform even better with one of the highest outputs and best waterproof ratings.

-The “Uni” in Uni-Light must stand for unique as this second Uni-Light proves with a different-than-most design featuring split beams in a metallized reflector housing.
+The “Uni” in Uni-Light must stand for unique as this second Uni-Light proves with a different-than-most design featuring split beams in a metalized reflector housing.
 The upper half supplies low beam with both halves used for high beam.
 Also unique is their bulb-free solid-state LED light source.

 These features and the plug-and-play design for motorcycles with H4 or H13 receptacles plus exceptional brightness win them best LED headlight for motorcycle accolades.

-The 50,000-hour Cree MKD LEDs output 3600lm on high beam and 1800lm on low beam using 30W and 15W, respectively.
+The 50,000-hour Cree MKD LEDs output 3600lm on high beam and 1800lm on a low beam using 30W and 15W, respectively.
 Everything is included for quick installation using factory wiring in your bike.